scaffold-eth/scaffold-eth/README.md

 Which will upload them to tenderly.co/dashboard

 ### Verifying contracts on Tenderly
-scaffold-eth now includes hardhat-tenderly!
-Update the tenderly settings in hardhat.config.js to match your account:
+scaffold-eth now includes hardhat-tenderly - update the tenderly settings in `hardhat.config.js` to match your account:
 ```
 tenderly: {
   username: "azf20",
   project: "scaffold-eth"
 }
 ```
-When deploying testnets, you can then persist artifacts and verify contracts as part of the deploy script:
+When deploying testnets, you can then persist artifacts and verify contracts as part of the `deploy.js` script.
+We have created a `tenderlyVerify()` helper function:
 ```
-await tenderly.persistArtifacts({
+await tenderlyVerify(
-  name: "YourContract",
+  {contractName: "YourContract",
-  address: yourContract.address
+   contractAddress: yourContract.address
-});

-await tenderly.verify({
-  name: "YourContract",
-  address: yourContract.address,
 })
 ```
+Once verified, they will then be available in the Tenderly Dashboard!